-Twist the traditional egg salad for this delicious avocado egg salad recipe made with bell pepper, cucumber, herbs, lemon juice, and salt and pepper.
+Twist the classic egg salad for this delicious avocado egg salad recipe made with bell pepper, cucumber, herbs, lemon juice, and salt and pepper.
 No mayo necessary!

 If you are like me, you probably love egg salad.
 But if you think traditional egg salad is good, wait until you taste this slightly twisted version by adding avocados.
 Yum!!!
 Avocado will transform your egg salad in something super creamy and healthier.